Aliases for DAXX Gene

 GeneCards Summary for DAXX Gene

-DAXX (Death-Domain Associated Protein) is a Protein Coding gene.
+DAXX (Death Domain Associated Protein) is a Protein Coding gene.
 Diseases associated with DAXX include Thalassemias, Alpha-.
-Among its related pathways are TWEAK Pathway and Integrated Pancreatic Cancer Pathway.
+Among its related pathways are Apoptosis and Autophagy and Regulation of TP53 Activity.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.

 UniProtKB/Swiss-Prot for DAXX Gene